top of page

 Additionally, the unveiling of the Gintong Kasaysayan Filipinotown mural on October 21, 1995, was the very first Larry Itliong Day celebration in the United States.

-Silva is the founding president of FANHS-PA (Filipino American National Historical Society- Pennsylvania Chapter), Events Coordinator for Gawad Kalinga Pennsylvania, co-founder of both the Larry Itliong Day Committee (LIDC) and the Larry Itliong Day Philippines Campaign (LIDPC), and a board member of the Board of Directors of Filam Arts (the Association for the Advancement of Filipino American Arts and Culture).
+Silva is the founding president of FANHS-PA (Filipino American National Historical Society- Pennsylvania Chapter), Events Coordinator for Gawad Kalinga Pennsylvania, co-founder of both the Larry Itliong Day Committee (LIDC) and the Larry Itliong Day Philippines Campaign (LIDPC).

 Artist Statement